vjacek/vjacek.github.io/content/posts/2023-4-30-Jurassic-Park.md

 I've written this so far while only having read half way through the book, and it gets an automatic 5-star review for the nightmare fuel of being hunted by a T. Rex.
 There might be more to write, but I certainly won't need to.

 --

+Upon finishing the book, the only necessary addition is taking note of this wonderful insult:

+> "Simple?
+You're a bigger fool than I thought you were.
+And I thought you were a very substantial fool."

+- Dr. Ian Malcolm

+--

 [1] Vital statistics, absolute abundance and preservation rate of Tyrannosaurus rex (Science 2021)